Dpdl-io/DpdlEngine/README.md

 * The 'Thread(..)'
 API function is available only in the registered version of Dpdl (use createThread(..) instead, it provides similar functionality)

+* Native 'dpdlpython' api for embedding python within Dpdl scripts is not available on Windows OS

-**NOTE:** The native Dpdl library for embedded C support within Dpdl scripts is currently available for MacOS, Linux x86_64, Raspberry Pi.
+**NOTE:** The native Dpdl library for embedded C support within Dpdl scripts is currently available for MacOS, Linux x86_64, Windows 64-bit and Raspberry Pi.
 More builds will follow.
 Eventually it might be necessary to recompile it for some versions of the platform.
 Contact us if this is the case.